Lake Shore Management – The Essentials

 For lake shore owners, there are a couple of solutions to the problem of managing lake weeds:

-- Professional Service.
-If you are part of a lake association, you can contact them to find out if your lake is being treated by professional herbicide applicators.
+- Professional Service: If you are part of a lake association, you can contact them to find out if your lake is being treated by professional herbicide applicators.
 If not, it may be a good idea to recommend to your association that they find a professional service to do so.

-- Mechanical Removal.
-Lake shore owners that are hesitant to use chemicals in their waters may find comfort in obtaining a mechanical weed-removal tool.
-These can range from something as simple as a rake all the way up to diving and manually removing the weeds and feeding them in to a vacuum that pulls them up to a boat or barge or large scale harvesting.
+- Mechanical Removal: Lake shore owners that are hesitant to use chemicals in their waters may find comfort in obtaining a mechanical weed removal tool.
+These can range from something as simple as a rake all the way up to diving and manually removing the weeds and feeding them into a vacuum that pulls them up to a boat or barge or large scale harvesting.

 No matter which solution you choose to manage the weeds in your lake shore, you should take pride in the fact that with doing so you are preserving the overall health of your lake and its ability to serve as a source of many recreational activities.